-✓ Psychical Characteristics- Personal characteristics relates to skin, complexion, vision, height, weight, size of nose etc. which influence the performance of

-- Age- Age is an individual inherited characteristic that is determined by date of birth.
+- ✓ Psychical Characteristics- Personal characteristics relates to skin, complexion, vision, height, weight, size of nose etc. which influence the performance of individual.
+A person with good physical characteristics have an attractive personality, they dress well and behave gently in an organization. - ✓ Age- Age is an individual inherited characteristic that is determined by date of birth.
 Young people are expected to be more efficient, energetic, risk-taking, innovative and ambitious. - ✓ Gender- Gender is an inherited characteristic as being a men or women is genetic in nature.
 Woman are expected to be more emotional than men and generates high turnover rates.
-It is due to more likeness of woman quitting their job citing personal reasons. - Religion- Religious values of individual influence distinct aspects of his/her behaviour in organization.
+It is due to more likeness of woman quitting their job citing personal reasons.

+- ✓ Religion- Religious values of individual influence distinct aspects of his/her behaviour in organization.
 Highly religious person is stricter towards following moral values, ethics and code of conduct while performing their roles. - ✓ Marital Status- Researcher indicated that with marital status, responsibilities of individual get inclined and for them having steady proper job becomes more important.
 Such employees have less absences, low turnovers and more job satisfaction.